Barile-Macchia resolutions: Barile-Macchia matchings

-In the next sections, we consider interesting classes of monomial ideals which are both bridge-friendly and bridge-minimal.
+In the next sections, we show that many interesting classes of monomial ideals are bridge-friendly.
 In what follows, we provide an equivalent condition to check the bridge-friendliness of an ideal which will prove to be useful later.